JuanmaFranco/HomeLab/README.md

 4. **OUs**: OU policies are applied in order from the top-level OU to the most specific OU containing the object (user or equipment).

 ![GPO-2](/images/gpo-2.PNG)

+### Inheritance Modifiers

+Mechanisms exist to modify how GPOs are inherited.

+1. **Inheritance Blocking**:

+    You can block inheritance of GPOs into a specific OU.
+This means that higher level policies will not be applied to that OU.

+    How to enable: In the GPMC, select the OU, right click and select "Block Inheritance".

+2. **Enforced**:

+    A GPO can be marked as "Enforced", which means that its policies cannot be blocked by any lower OU.

+    How to enable: In the GPMC, select the GPO, right click and select "Enforced".

+3. **Security Filtering**:

+    GPOs can be filtered to only apply to specific users or computers by using Security Groups.

+    How to configure: In the GPMC, select the GPO, go to the "Scope" tab and adjust the permissions in the Security Filtering section.

+Now that all the basic concepts are understood, it is time to show the steps for the application of such group policies.

 -------------------------------------------------------------------------------------------------